Skip to main content

 ims_public_identityIMPUsip:+614xxxxxxxx@ims.mnc001.mcc999.3gppnetwork.orgPublic user identity for routing

-msisdnIMPU (parsed)61403123456Subscriber number (+ stripped)
+msisdnIMPU (parsed)614xxxxxxxxSubscriber number (+ stripped)

-imsiIMPI (parsed)505014001234567IMSI from private identity
+imsiIMPI (parsed)9999990000xxxxxIMSI from private identity

-ims_domainIMPI/IMPUims.mnc001.mcc505.3gppnetwork.orgIMS domain
+ims_domainIMPI/IMPUims.mnc001.mcc999.3gppnetwork.orgIMS domain

-scscf_addressS-CSCF namescscf01.ims.domain or "none"S-CSCF server address
+scscf_addressSCSCFNamesip:scscf01.ims.mnc001.mcc999.3gppnetwork.org:5060 or "none"S-CSCF server address (registered)

-call_forward_all_destinationMMTel CDIV61403555123 or "none"CFA destination number
+call_forward_all_destinationMMTel CDIVnumeric or "none"CFA destination number

-call_forward_not_reachable_destinationMMTel CDIV2222 or config defaultCFNRc destination (voicemail)
+call_forward_not_reachable_destinationMMTel CDIVnumeric or config defaultCFNRc destination (voicemail)

 Priority: Sh Data vs Configuration Defaultsโ€‹

-1. MMTel-Config from Sh (highest priority - subscriber-specific settings)
+1. MMTel-Config from Sh โ€” highest priority, subscriber-specific settings.

-2. HLR Data from SS7 MAP (overrides Sh for MT calls if roaming/forwarding active)
+2. HLR Data from SS7 MAP โ€” overrides Sh for MT calls if roaming or call forwarding is active in the visited network.
+See SS7 MAP.

 What Happens When Sh Lookup Failsโ€‹